 Fall is one of the most dangerous times for people with asthma, especially children.
-Asthmatics often enjoy a reprieve from symptoms during the summer months, but ER visits for asthma increase during September and October.
+Asthmatics often enjoy a reprieve from symptoms during the summer months, but ER visits for asthma increase during September and early October.
+Reports indicate that approximately 25% of all children’s asthma hospitalizations occur in the month of September.
 Some refer to this as the "September Asthma Epidemic."
-High fall pollen levels, anxiety and changing schedules due to school starting, not to mention continued presence of COVID-19 in our community, and increased exposures to other viruses, all contribute to the fall peak.